 The company markets its products directly to hospitals, pharmacies, doctors, and other health care consumers; it also uses wholesale distributors in some markets and serves customers in more than 150 countries overall.

 Note: Growth rates may differ after conversion to US dollars.

-As sales in GSK's largest market, the US, account for about a third of pharmaceutical sales, maintaining a rich portfolio of US patent-protected products can make or break the company's future.
+As sales in the US, GSK's largest market, account for about a third of pharmaceutical sales, maintaining a rich portfolio of US patent-protected products can make or break the company's future.
 For example, cardiovascular drug Lovaza began facing generic competition in 2014 and fell 54% that year.
 Other established products that have experienced sales slumps due to patent losses include best-selling herpes drug Valtrex and anti-depressant Paroxetine (marketed as Seroxat and Paxil).

 GSK is also working to pump potential new blockbusters into its pipeline by acquiring promising research firms and forming development agreements with other drug companies.
 The company is working with pharmaceutical firms Pfizer and Shionogi on HIV medications through ViiV Healthcare; many of the company's HIV and vaccine development programs aim to provide affordable disease preventions and treatments to developing countries.
-ViiV Healthcare sale rose 15% in 2014, largely due to the successful launches of antiretroviral drugs Tivicay and Triumeq.

 In mid-2016, GSK went into partnership with Verily, Google owner